Registration (tentatively) opens Sunday, November 1st, 2020 at 7a, Old Pueblo Time

 |$10 Per Rider||Nov.
 1 – Nov.
 30|

-Any outstanding modification requests after February 5th must be done in person at packet pickups.
+Any outstanding modification requests after January 31st must be done in person at packet pickup.

 Team expansions (adding one or more riders to an existing team) are not permitted once registration has closed.